 - Division 26: Electrical

-Within each division, specifications are further broken down into specific sections that address individual products, materials, or systems.
+Within each division, specs break down further into individual sections that address specific products, materials, or systems.

 - Quality assurance provisions